Serve. Respect. Achieve.

 Students majoring in Recreation Management or Human Development and Family Science (Family Services concentration) may apply to the Accelerated Bachelors to Masters (ABM) program.
 The ABM program provides students with the opportunity to apply up to 12-credit hours of MPA coursework (Hybrid Track) towards both their undergraduate and graduate (MPA) degree requirements.

 The Department of Public and Nonprofit Studies is home to the NASPAA accredited Master of Public Administration (MPA) program.
 The department is a member of the Nonprofit Academic Centers Council (NACC).

 The MPA curriculum takes a management approach, emphasizing both the theoretical foundation and practical application of Public Administration and Policy.
 The overarching goal is to prepare pre-service students for a career in public service, as well as provide advanced training to mid-career practitioners.
-Building on nearly 50 years of history, the MPA program (beginning Fall 2021) will be offered in a hybrid format with students attending in-person instruction on the Statesboro Campus.
+Building on 50 years of history, the MPA program is offered in a Hybrid Track that blends online and in-person instruction and a cohort-based, fully-online Executive Track.

 Through the department’s partnership with the Georgia Municipal Association, the MPA internship program, and relationships with local government and nonprofit organizations, students are exposed to a variety of experiential and service-learning opportunities.